Archduchess Maria Josepha of Austria

-Archduchess Maria Josepha of Austria (Maria Josepha Gabriella Johanna Antonia Anna; 19 March 1751 – 15 October 1767) was the twelfth child and ninth daughter of Francis I, Holy Roman Emperor, and Empress Maria Theresa.
-She was engaged to King Ferdinand IV of Naples and Sicily, but the marriage never materialised due to Maria Josepha’s death due smallpox.
+Archduchess Maria Josepha of Austria (Maria Josefa Gabriella Johanna Antonia Anna; 19 March 1751 – 15 October 1767) was the twelfth child and ninth daughter of Francis I, Holy Roman Emperor, and Empress Maria Theresa.
+She was engaged to King Ferdinand IV of Naples and Sicily, but the marriage never materialised due to Maria Josepha's death due to smallpox.
 She was buried in the Imperial Crypt in Vienna, Austria.

-Early life and betrothal
+Early life

-Childhood

-Maria Josepha was born on 19 March 1751 at the Hofburg Palace in Vienna, Austria, as the ninth daughter of Emperor Francis I and Empress Maria Theresa.
-By birth, she was entitled to the position of Archduchess of Austria, as her other siblings were.
-Maria Josepha was the favourite of her brother, Archduke Joseph.
+Maria Josepha was born on 19 March 1751 at the Hofburg Palace in Vienna, Austria, as the ninth daughter and twelfth child of Francis I, Holy Roman Emperor and Empress Maria Theresa.
+By birth, she was entitled to the position of Archduchess of Austria, as her sisters were.
+Four more siblings followed her birth: Maria Carolina (1752), Ferdinand Karl (1754), Maria Antonia (1755), and Maximillian Francis (1756).

+Alongside her other siblings, Maria Josepha lived in the Hofburg Palace during the winter.
+During the summer, her family resided in both the Schönbrunn Palace and in the Laxenburg castle complex.
+Maria Josepha was raised in the Kindskammer with her many siblings.
+Her overall education was taken care of by the governess Countess Lerchenfeld, who also took care of Maria Josepha's sister Maria Johanna, with whom Maria Josepha enjoyed a very close relationship.
+Maria Josepha was also the favourite sibling of her brother, Archduke Joseph.

-Maria Josepha was very close to her sister Maria Johanna, whom was born only a year before her in February 1750.
+Maria Johanna was born only a year before Maria Josepha, in February 1750.
 The two sisters were raised and educated together, and had the same tutors.
 Maria Josepha and Maria Johanna "developed satisfactory, worked hard at their lessons and were involved in numerous festivities in which they participated enthusiastically."

+Maria Josepha and her siblings were taught history, geography, theology, land surveying, and mathematics, with "a scant hour or two devoted to studying maps and reading stories."
+They were taught the languages English, German, French, Italian, Latin, Spanish, and Greek.
+Maria Josepha, similar to that of her sister Maria Josepha, liked to act.

-After the death of her sister-in-law Princess Isabella of Parma, Maria Josepha was the most important female at court after her mother, niece and sister.
+After the death of her sister-in-law Princess Isabella of Parma, Maria Josepha was the most important woman at court after her mother, niece and sister.
 She lost that position during May 1767 when her elder brother, Archduke Joseph, married his second cousin Maria Josepha of Bavaria.

 Betrothal

 Empress Maria Theresa wanted her fourth eldest surviving daughter, Archduchess Maria Amalia, to marry King Ferdinand of Naples and Sicily for political reasons; however, after Ferdinand's father Charles III of Spain objected to the five-year age difference, Maria Josepha, as the next eldest daughter, was left as the next candidate for Ferdinand's hand in marriage.
-She and Ferdinand were the same age, and Maria Josepha was considered "delightfully pretty, pliant by nature”.
+She and Ferdinand were the same age, and Maria Josepha was considered "delightfully pretty, pliant by nature."

+Thus began Maria Josepha's training for her future role as Queen consort of Naples.
+Countess Lerchenfeld would instruct her for her "political sacrifice."
+Maria Theresa wrote to the countess about Maria Josepha's education:

+Maria Theresa continued about her daughter's personality: